eugenedhz/tasm_swap/README.md

 The second swaps only two-byte 1-2 digit numbers.

-Restrictions for count of digits are related to print function of lists.
+Restrictions for count of digits are related to print functions of lists.
 Although you can just remove those print functions, and use only algrorithm to swap numbers in lists.

 # How to use